This functor allows to customise a few settings: change to stateful which can be adjusted in, e.g., .ozrc

 proc{SetTuningTable Table}

 Globally sets the tuning table to Table.
 The tuning table is used by all output formats which use the (full) float returned by the pitch parameter method getValueInMidi (e.g. the note method getPitchInMidi, which is used by default by Csound and microtonal MIDI output).
 The format of the tuning table declaration is somewhat similar to the Scala scale file format (cf. http://www.xs4all.nl/~huygensf/scala/scl_format.html).
-Table is a tuple of pitch specs.
+Table is a record of integer features (typically a tuple) of pitch specs.
 A pitch spec is either a float (measured in cent) or a ratio notated Nom#Den.
 The first degree is implict (always 1/1 or 0.0).
-Also the size is implicit (the width of the tuple), in contrast to the Scala scale file format.
-The last table value is the period interval.
+The table value with the highest feature (i.e. the last value in a tuple) is the period interval.

 proc{UnsetTuningTable }